googleforgames/agones/site/content/en/docs/Advanced/controlling-disruption.md

 You further need to configure [terminationGracePeriodSeconds](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#hook-handler-execution) as appropriate for your game server.

-Note that to maintain backwards compatibility with Agones prior to the introduction of the `SafeToEvict` feature gate, if your game server previously configured the `cluster-autoscaler.kubernetes.io/safe-to-evict: true` annotation, we assume `eviction.safe: Always` is intended.
+Note that to maintain backward compatibility with Agones prior to the introduction of the `SafeToEvict` feature gate, if your game server previously configured the `cluster-autoscaler.kubernetes.io/safe-to-evict: true` annotation, we assume `eviction.safe: Always` is intended.

-### `safe: UpgradesOnly`
+### `safe: OnUpgrade`

-If your game server has a session length between ten minutes and one hour, you should set:
+If your game server has a session length between ten minutes and one hour, you can set:

 ```
 eviction:
-  safe: UpgradesOnly
+  safe: OnUpgrade
 ```

 This will ensure the game server `Pod` can be evicted by node upgrades, but Cluster Autoscaler will not evict it.

+If you do not wish your game server to be disrupted by upgrades, you can either set `Never`, or, with a 10m-1h session length, set [terminationGracePeriodSeconds](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#hook-handler-execution) to one hour (or your session length), then intercept `SIGTERM` but do nothing with it.
+Either approach will allow your game server to run to completion.

 {{< alert title="GKE Autopilot" color="info" >}}
 GKE Autopilot supports only `Never` and `Always`, not `UpgradeOnly`.